kangarko/Confiscate/README.md

   </a>
 </p>

+## Announcement: This plugin is now free of charge, you can download it in the "Releases" tab.
+See https://mineacademy.org/plugins for a list of all plugins we've open sourced.

 # Confiscate
 Confiscate is a premium grade Bukkit plugin that offers confiscating illegal items away from players.
 It has been designed as an innovative approach to lower the frustration of server owners from: